fiolj/sparta/doc/web/variable.rst

 variable.
 This means that when the command evaluates the variable, it will use the value set (internally) by another command.

-IMPORTANT NOTE: When a variable command is encountered in the input script and the variable name has already been specified, the command is ignored.
+.. important:: When a variable command is encountered in the input script and the variable name has already been specified, the command is ignored.
 This means variables can NOT be re-defined in an input script (with 2 exceptions, read further).
 This is to allow an input script to be processed multiple times without resetting the variables; see the :ref:`jump<command-jump>` or :ref:`include<command-include>` commands.
 It also means that using the :ref:`command-line switch<start-command-line-options>` -var will override a corresponding index variable setting in the input script.

 There are two exceptions to this rule.
 First, variables of style *string*, *getenv*, *internal*, *equal*, and *particle* ARE redefined